 I had been looking for my chance to clear out the old and hopefully, make some cash while I was at it.
 The process is pretty simple.
 You create an account with them online, request a clean out bag to be sent to you and Voila! it arrives in about 5 days for you to fill with your gently used clothes.
 You want to make sure you send in clothes that are CLEAN, on trend, good brands, etc. No junk, and they do specify which brands they don’t want on their website.
 You then seal the pre-paid bag and the postman will pick it up for you.

 I logged into my account to find this: $42.05.
 I realize it’s $42 I didn’t have before, and I was rid a lot of clothes in my closet, but dummy me assumed this process was more like Buffalo Exchange.
 Nope.
-In fact, I wish I would have read all of the ThredUp bad reviews on Better Business Bureau and horror stories before sending in my clothes.
-It seems there are a lot of really ticked off customers out there.
+All in all, I am happy that my closet is lighter.
+But as a Seller, you don’t make out like a bandit.
+As a Buyer, on the other hand, well, there’s some serious deals to be had!

 I realized when sending this bag in, that I ran the risk of some items not being accepted, as it states on their website and policies, “unaccepted items are donated responsibly”.
 “Ok”, I thought, “I can be on board with that”.
 I see a photo of children, so I assume they are assisting a children’s charity?
 Wrong.
 The website continues: “We have high quality standards and typically accept less than 40% of the clothing we receive.
 Here is what happens to the unaccepted items:

 Basically, the items you send in to ThredUp which aren’t sold through their online store are SOLD (elsewhere?) to recoup their “cost of labor” and any “shipping financial losses”, which I find odd because I and all of the other customers who use ThredUp PAY for the cost of shipping the bag out of their final payment.
-In short, ThredUp seems to be scamming people out of hundreds, if not thousands of dollars.
 They also state that any items which aren’t accepted are “passed” onto 3rd party sellers for recycling.
 Which to me, means textile recyclers who buy used clothes.
 I am totally OK with that.
 I agree with this and support this wholeheartedly.
 This is my gripe, however: Nothing I sent was textile recycling worthy.
 Nothing.
 I know how secondhand and consignment works and I know what they accept.
 I would have never sent anything that was “recycle-worthy”.
-In fact, I sent a lot of clothes with tags still attached, a few of which are unaccounted for.
+In fact, I sent a lot of clothes with tags still attached.

-Here is a partial list of the clothes I sent to ThredUp (which are unaccounted for):
+Here is a partial list of the clothes I sent to ThredUp:

-- Billy Reid wedge shoes, in the box with shoe covers, worn 4 x = unaccounted for $395
+- Billy Reid wedge shoes, in the box with shoe covers, worn 4 x = Recycled (Yowzers) $395

 So, a pair of Billy Reid Shoes, Prada pumps, a brand new Halston silk dress is unacceptable but a cheap (although cute) H&M dress is OK??

-Here are the companies I recommend for cleaning out your clothes for cash, trade or consignment (Instead of ThredUp):
+Here are the companies I recommend for selling your clothes for more cash, trade or consignment (Instead of ThredUp):